jedSavage/Slexip/README.md

 ## Data Representation

 Programs for SLEXIP are written using GIF (index) images.
-The image must be 256 colors and can be any size up to the maximum limited by GIF standard (65535 x 65535), however only the first 65535 pixels are addressable.
+The image must be 256 colors and can be any size up to the maximum limited by GIF standard (65535 x 65535), however only the first 64k pixels are addressable.
 The colors chosen for each index do not matter for program execution.
 When reaching the end of the image, the program counter rolls over.

 SLEXIP uses the image as its code as well memory.
 As the program runs, altering data in memory directly alters the image.
-There is no console output - so the altering memory is the standard way of outputting data.
+There is no console output - altering memory is the standard way of outputting data.

 Each pixel can represent a value from 0 to 255 (1-byte).
 This value not only denotes the color index, but the value of the memory in that pixel location.
-Operations are 1-byte long and Memory addresses are 2-bytes (16-bits) long.
-Some operations do not require additional data, others may require a memory address or value which will be fetched from the pixel(s) following the operation pixel.
-The combination of operation and related data pixels is an Instruction.
-For example: $00 $42 $04 $B5 is a 4-byte instruction that copies (Operation $00 or CVM) the value of $42 into memory address $04B5.
+Operators are 1-byte long and Memory addresses are 2-bytes (16-bits) long.
+Some operators do not require additional data, others may require a memory address or value which will be fetched from the pixel(s) following the operator pixel.
+The combination of operator and related data pixels is an Instruction.
+For example: $00 $42 $04 $B5 is a 4-byte instruction that copies (operator $00 or CVM) the value of $42 into memory address $04B5.
 The $ character before the values indicate hexadecimal values.
 For decimal values, a # symbol will be used throughout this document ($1F vs #31).

 ## Program initialization.

 After loading a program (image) into memory, the interpreter caches the values contained in the first 18 pixel locations.
 These pixel locations contain pointers to various memory addresses that will be used by the interpreter.
 These pixels can be changed immediately upon program execution as the values are cached before any code is executed.
 Since memory addresses are 16-bits wide, each pointer takes up 2 pixels.
-The only way to change the cached locations after initialization is to execute a reset ($FF or RST) operation.
+The only way to change the cached locations after initialization is to execute a reset ($FF or RST) operator.
 Note that the values in these locations are **pointers** to memory addresses not the memory addresses themselves (unless of course they point to themselves).

 **Pixel 0** (The first pixel) contains a pointer to the speed-value (24-bit) that the interpreter should evaluate each pixel at.
 A value of #0 halts program execution (if interpreter has debugging capabilities, manual stepping can be done).
 A value of 1 means to evaluate 1 pixel per second (useful for debugging).
 A value of #60 means to step through 60 pixels per second (60hz).
 Max value is #16777215 ($FFFFFF) or approx 16.7mhz.
 The value at the location pointed to can be changed during program execution to change interpreter speed.

-Example: If upon initialization pixel 0 and 1 contain $02 and $FF reprectively, then the interpreter will look to pixels #767, #767, and #768 (24-bit) and base it's speed upon the values it finds there.
+Example: If upon initialization pixel 0 and 1 contain $02 and $FF reprectively, then the interpreter will look to pixels #767, #768, and #769 (24-bit) and base it's speed upon the values it finds there.
 If any of those pixels are changed during program execution, the interpreter will update it's speed to match.

-**Pixel 2** contains the stack-pointer (SP) pointer.
+**Pixel 2** contains a pointer to the stack-pointer (SP).
 The top of the stack is pointed to at the location pointed to by this pixel **(double pointer)**.
 The stack extends backwards from the pointed to location as it grows.
 The stack can be relocated during code execution by changing the values at the pointer location.
 When a value is pushed to the stack, the pointer value decrements by one.
 When a value is popped from the stack the pointer value is increased by one.

 Example: If upon initialization pixels 2 and 3 contain $55 and $0C respectively, the interpreter will look to pixels #21772 and #21773 for the location of the top of the stack.
 If pixel #21772 and #21773 contains $00 and $FF respectively, then the top of the stack is located at pixel #255.